juin03/CPC357-IOT-Project/report.md

 ### 3.2 Cloud Implementation
 The system leverages the Google Cloud Platform (GCP) ecosystem to ensure scalability, reliability, and ease of deployment.

-#### Google Cloud Run (Compute & Inference)
+#### Google Compute Engine (Virtual Machine)
-Cloud Run is used to host the Python FastAPI backend and the Machine Learning model.
+A Google Cloud VM (`e2-micro`) is used to host the Mosquitto MQTT Broker and the Python Subscriber service.
+*   **Role**:
+    1.  **MQTT Broker**: Acts as the central post office, receiving lightweight messages from the ESP32.
-*   **Role**: Receives sensor data from ESP32, runs the Random Forest inference, and returns the failure probability.
+    2.  **Subscriber Service**: A continuously running Python script that listens to the broker, runs the Random Forest inference, and writes results to the database.
 *   **Why Chosen**:
-    *   **Serverless**: Removes the need to manage infrastructure or OS updates (unlike a Virtual Machine or Raspberry Pi).
-    *   **Containerized**: Uses Docker containers, ensuring the environment (Python dependencies) is consistent across development and production.
-    *   **Auto-scaling**: Automatically scales down to zero when not in use to save costs, and scales up instantly when receiving requests.
+    *   **Low Latency**: MQTT is significantly faster and lighter than HTTP (REST), making it ideal for real-time sensor streams.
+    *   **Control**: Full control over the operating system allows for custom broker configuration and persistent connections.
+    *   **Cost-Effective**: The `e2-micro` instance falls within the GCP Free Tier, making it a sustainable choice for continuous 24/7 monitoring.

 #### Google Firestore (Database)
 Firestore is a NoSQL document database used for storing time-series sensor data and prediction results.